tum-esi/testbench/README.md

 ### Synchronous listening Phase (only if events or observable properties are present; optional)

 -   Can be explicitly deactivated in the testConfig.
 -   All Events and observable properties are tested again but this time synchronously.
+This synchronous testing needs significantly less time but results in a pretty hard to read log.
 -   The timeout length, listening length and the received data package threshold can all be configured independent of the listening phase of the sequential tests in the testConfig.